-The purpose of independent school approval rules is to assure effective, accessible vailable, and equitable, educational opportunities that are anti-racist, culturally responsive, anti-discriminatory, and inclusive for students enrolled in Vermont's approved independent schools in accordance with State and federal law and aligned with the purposes set forth in Act 173 of 2018 and Act 1 of 2019.
+The purpose of independent school approval rules is to assure effective, available, and equitable, educational opportunities that are anti-racist, culturally responsive, anti-discriminatory, and inclusive for students enrolled in Vermont's approved independent schools in accordance with State and federal law and aligned with the purposes set forth in Act 173 of 2018 and Act 1 of 2019.

-These rules are organized to provide clarity to independent schools regarding requirements for initial and continued approval to operate and, and if applicable, to receive public funds.
+These rules are organized to provide clarity to schools regarding requirements for initial and continued approval to operate and, and if applicable, to receive public funds.
 Ongoing compliance with state and federal laws and regulations is expected through annual compliance assurances.
-Accrediting agencies that satisfy the standards set forth herein in Section 2227 (Recognized Accrediting Agencies) meet criteria indicating high quality, experience, and alignment with Vermont's educational values will be recognized and the schools they accredit will enjoy an accelerated approval process.
+Accrediting agencies that meet criteria indicating high quality, experience, and alignment with Vermont's educational values will be recognized and the schools they accredit will enjoy an accelerated approval process.